xinyee20/tp/docs/DeveloperGuide.md

 <p align="center"><img src="images/developerGuide/SimplifiedStudentInfoManagerClassDiagram.png" alt="Figure 4.5.2.1 Simplified Class Diagram of StudentInfoManager and relevant classes"></p>
 <p align="center"><i>Figure 4.5.2.1.
 Simplified class diagram of a StudentInfo Manager and relevant classes</i></p>

-From the diagram above, we can see that `StudentInfoManager` can contain multiple `GroupLessonKey` as well as `UniqueStudentInfoList` for each `GroupLessonKey`.
+From the diagram above, we can see that `StudentInfoManager` can contain multiple `GroupLessonKey` as well as a `UniqueStudentInfoList` for each `GroupLessonKey`.
 The table below shows the commands managed by the `StudentInfoManager`.

 Commands | Purpose